jimmybutzen/mydu-scripts/items/README.md

 - **Item Definition:** A predefined list of items is stored within the script.
 Each item is associated with a unique type ID and a quantity that determines how many of each item should be given to the player.

 ## Prerequisites

 - **Docker:** The script assumes that Docker is installed and configured on your system.
 Docker is used to run the `curl` command in an isolated environment.

-- **Mydu server installation:** A Mydu server installation
+- **Mydu Server Installation:** Ensure you have a Mydu server installed and running, as the script interacts with this server.

 ## Usage

 1. **Modify Items:** You can customize the list of items by editing the predefined array within the script.
 Each item should be defined by its type ID and the desired quantity.
+   - **Windows Only:** On Windows, you need to set the `maxIndex` to the last index `[N]` of the items array.

 2. **Run the Script:** Execute the script in a terminal.
 You will be prompted to enter a `playerId`.